joshferrell/hapi-maily/widgets/README.md

     * example: if headerImage is present, but colors is not, use default colors
     * if colors is present but header image is not, use no headerimage styles
-    * include check that if colors is present, then make sure structure is valid
+    * include check that if colors is present, then make sure structure is valid [] Create add with info checks for storybook so that markdown can be included